energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Model formulation.rst

 -------------------

-Hereafter, we present the core of the energy model.
-First, we introduce the conceptual modelling framework with an illustrative example, in order to clarify as well the nomenclature.
-Second, we introduce the constraints of the energy model (data used are detailed in the Section :doc:`/sections/Input Data`).
+In this section, we present the core of the energy model.
+First, we introduce the conceptual modelling framework with an illustrative example.
+This helps to clarify the nomenclature as well.
+Second, we introduce the constraints of the optimization problem.
+The data used in the model, on the other hand, are detailed in the sections :doc:`/sections/Input Data - Colombia` and :doc:`/sections/Input Data - Turkey`.

 .. _ssec_lp_framework: